idaholab/Malcolm-Helm/README.md

     requests:
       storage: 1Mi
 ```
-Notice the storageClassName is set to "nfs-client" which matches the output of the "kubectl get sc -A" command above.
+Note the storageClassName is set to "nfs-client" which matches the output of the "kubectl get sc -A" command above.

 The other [test file](https://raw.githubusercontent.com/kubernetes-sigs/nfs-subdir-external-provisioner/master/deploy/test-pod.yaml) defines a pod to make use of the newly created PersistentVolumeClaim.